 6 Ways to Use Chocolate on a Ketogenic Diet

-There are several foods that I advocate eating on a regular basis, especially on a ketogenic diet.
+There are several foods that I advocate eating regularly, especially on a ketogenic diet.
 These are things like avocados, coconut products, herbs, spices, chocolate, and more.
 The reason these things are helpful on a ketogenic diet specifically is because they either help mitigate common ketogenic side effects or they just have a health boosting effect that goes along well with a ketogenic diet.

 Benefits of Chocolate